bunkerity/bunkerweb/docs/integrations.md

     attachable: true
 ```

+!!! info "Swarm mandatory setting"
     Please note that the `SWARM_MODE=yes` environment variable is mandatory when using the Swarm integration.

 Once the BunkerWeb Swarm stack is set up and running (see autoconf and scheduler logs for more information), you will be able to deploy web applications in the cluster and use labels to dynamically configure BunkerWeb :